snowdrop/istio-integration/README-ANSIBLE.md

 Activating the `istio.delete_resources` flag will result in any Istio related resources being deleted from the cluster before Istio is reinstalled.

 In order to avoid any inconsistency issues, this flag should only be used to reinstall the same version of Istio on a cluster.
-If a new version of Istio need to be reinstalled, then it is advisable to delete the `istio-system` namespace before executing the playbook (in which case the
+If a new version of Istio needs to be reinstalled, then it is advisable to delete the `istio-system` namespace before executing the playbook (in which case the
 `istio.delete_resources` flag does not need to be activated)

 ## Typical use cases